 |60||Under 17.5||17.5-20.1||20.2-24.4||24.5-30.2||30.3-31.4||Over 31.4|

-Now, compare these average numbers now with that of world-class elite athletes and you will see a dramatic difference.
+Now, compare these average numbers with world-class elite athletes, and you see a dramatic difference.

-Now that we have covered some of the basics around VO2 max scores, let’s look into how some of today’s wearable fitness trackers monitor and measure VO2 Max.
+Now that we have covered some of the basics around VO2 max scores, let’s see how some of today’s wearable fitness trackers monitor cardio fitness using VO2 Max.

-How do fitness trackers measure VO2 max scores in 2020?
+How do fitness trackers measure VO2 max scores?

 Garmin Optical Heart Rate Sensors